digbmc/cwd-toolkit/_projects/03_adding-content.md

 In order to add and edit the content of your site, you will create and make changes to a number of files called **Markdown files**.
 These are files that end in the file extension `.md`, and they include `index.md` file as well as all of the files in `_pages` and `_projects`.

 Each of these files has two main sections:
-1. **Front matter**, which is written in a simple coding language called YAML
+1. **Front matter**, which is written in a simple coding language called YAML.
 2. **Content**, which is written using Markdown.
-You can also include some HTML in these files, as Jekyll, our site builder, will convert them to HTML anyway when it builds the site.
+You can also include some HTML in these files, as Jekyll, the site builder, will convert the Markdown to HTML anyway when it builds the site.

 ## What are HTML, Markdown, and YAML?

-HTML, Markdown and YAML are easy-to-read programming languages used to create websites.
-While you don't need to know the exact definitions of these three programming languages, it is helpful to understand a little bit about what they do in order to help you build your site.
+HTML, Markdown and YAML are easy-to-read markup languages used to create websites.
+While you don't need to know the exact definitions of these three markup languages, it is helpful to understand a little bit about what they do in order to help you build your site.

 ### HTML